Students Saving Lives: Diversifying the National Stem Cell Registry

 kmckibbin@startwithhillary.ca | 613-818-7484

-In partnership with Canadian Blood Services
+In approved partnership with Canadian Blood Services

 Brandon.Peacock@blood.ca | www.blood.ca/StudentsSavingLives